Scrin/RuuviCollector/README.md

  - Air pressure (Pascal)
  - Acceleration for X, Y and Z axes (g)
  - Battery voltage (Volts)
+ - TX power (dBm)
  - RSSI (Signal strength *at the receiver*, dBm)
+ - Movement counter (Running counter incremented each time a motion detection interrupt is received)
+ - Measurement sequence number (Running counter incremented each time a new measurement is taken on the tag)

 Ability to calculate following values in addition to the raw data (the accuracy of these values are approximations):